some questions answered…

 I hold Provider Numbers with the following private health insurers:

 Police Health : AC02422T

-If your private health provider is not in this list, it is still worth contacting them to see if your level of cover provides a rebate on counselling as many do without requiring a specific provider number.
+However, it is still really wise for you to check with your provider that they do cover ‘counselling sessions with a Master’s level counsellor’, not just sessions with a psychologist.
+If your private health provider is not on this list, it is still worth contacting them to see if your level of cover provides a rebate on counselling as many do without requiring a specific provider number.
 (May I also suggest, that if your provider doesn’t offer a rebate, question them as to why not?
 Or you can simply vote with your dollars and shift to a provider that does cover counselling.)

 Unfortunately my fees are not eligible for a Medicare rebate.
 You can gain 6 sessions for specific psychological therapies (such as CBT) after gaining a GP referral to a psychologist for your diagnosed mental illness.
 You may receive a further 4 sessions by revisiting your doctor but from there on, you will be charged higher psychologist fees to continue counselling with that provider.
 Relationship counselling is not recognised within the medicare rebate scheme - My therapeutic focus is not on a mental illness but rather on holistic mental and relational wellness.
 We hope to soon also have the government on board with this wellness, rather than illness, mental health viewpoint!

 How do I make a complaint if there is something troubling or upsetting for me in my counselling experience?